 Given the following inputs

 |w||Equilibrium market capitalization weights for each asset.|

 |Σ||Matrix of covariances between the assets.
 Usually computed from historical data.|

 |δ||The risk aversion coeffficient of the market portfolio.
 This can be specified, or can be computed if the investor knows the market return and standard deviation of returns.|

 |τ||A measure of the uncertainty of the prior estimate of the mean returns.|

-Then we formulate the investors views, and specify P, Ω, and Q. Given k views and n assets, then P is a k × n matrix where each row sums to 0 (relative view) or 1 (absolute view).
-Q is a k × 1 vector of the excess returns for each view. Ω is a diagonal k × k matrix of the variance of the views, or the confidence in the views.
-As a starting point, most authors call for the diagonal values of Ω to be set equal to pTτΣp (where p is the row from P for the specific view).
+Next the investor formulates their views, specifying P, Ω, and Q. Given k views and n assets, then P is a k × n matrix where each row sums to 0 (relative view) or 1 (absolute view).
+Q is a k × 1 vector of the excess returns for each view. Ω is a diagonal k × k matrix of the variance of the estimated view mean about the unknown view mean.
+As a starting point, some authors call for the diagonal values of Ω to be set equal to pTτΣp (where p is the row from P for the specific view).
 This weights the views the same as the prior estimates.

 Then we must compute the posterior variance of the estimated mean about the unknown mean using the following equation.